 If any event occurs that will materially affect the time for completion of new facilities, or the ability to complete them, the Transmission Provider shall promptly notify the Transmission Customer.
-In such circumstances, the Transmission Provider shall within thirty (30) days of notifying the

-Transmission Customer of such delays, convene a technical meeting with the BPA's Proposed - 2018 - 212 New Tariff - April 2018 Pre-Decisional.
-For Discussion Purposes Only.

-Transmission Customer to evaluate the alternatives available to the Transmission Customer.
+In such circumstances, the Transmission Provider shall within thirty (30) days of notifying the Transmission Customer of such delays, convene a technical meeting with the Transmission Customer to evaluate the alternatives available to the Transmission Customer.
 The Transmission Provider also shall make available to the Transmission Customer studies and work papers related to the delay, including all information that is in the possession of the Transmission Provider that is reasonably needed by the Transmission Customer to evaluate any alternatives.